This is a tutorial for the Champions custom card maker by Landstander.

 Tabletop Simulator

-To play with your cards online or to upload them to Steam Workshop, you need to use the Online TTS export option.
+Online play: To play with your cards online or to upload them to Steam Workshop, you need to use the Online TTS export option using your img.bb API key.
+After the .json file downloads, put it in your TTS save directory.
+Use this if you want to play a deck online with friends.

-To play with your cards offline, use the offline export, then unzip the file in your TTS directory:
+Offline play: To play with your cards offline, use the offline TTS export, then unzip the file in your TTS directory.
+You will not be able to play this deck with other people online.

 - Windows - \Users\<YourUser>\Documents\My Games\Tabletop Simulator\